The Guardrails Your LLM Needs: Reliable Agent-Based Systems

 - Calendar validation for both parties.

 An unstructured LLM might guess or invent data.
-But with Koog, we ensure that every action is traceable and follows a pre-defined ruleset, and that Models can’t fabricate answers without hitting constraints.
+With Koog, the workflow is explicit and traceable, and the model can't fabricate answers without hitting constraints.
+We decompose the problem across strategies:

 Here is a very basic example of an Agent strategy: